unicom-project-eu/d4.12/input/pagecontent/index.md

 ### Specification
 The specification aims to be a prototype, suitable for most NCAs for planning their public data feed after aligning their inner information systems with ISO IDMP.
-The specification is part of UNICOM Work Package 4 deliverable "D4.14 Prototype presentation of IDMP compatible datafeeds to eHealth consumers".
+The specification is part of UNICOM Work Package 4 deliverable "D4.12 Prototype presentation of IDMP compatible datafeeds to eHealth consumers".

 **Content of the Implementation Guide:**
-- Logical data modelling;
+- Logical data model;
 - FHIR profiles for related resources;
 - Examples from different countries;
 - Guidance on which coded terminologies to use;